Affiliate links on Android Authority may earn us a commission. Learn more.

-You have probably heard the term “the Internet of Things” (IoT) being bandied about, according to some it is the next big revolution after mobile, for others it is more hype than reality.
+You have probably heard the term “the Internet of Things” (IoT) being bandied about.
+According to some, it is the next big revolution after mobile.
+For others, it is more hype than reality.
 The truth is somewhere in between.
-However one thing is sure: the number of computing devices connected to the Internet is growing, and growing fast.
-It used to be just computers – desktops, servers and laptops – that were connected to the Internet but now almost everything has the potential to be online.
-From cars to door sensors, with everything in between, there are now an untold number of devices with Internet capabilities.
+However, one thing is sure: the number of computing devices connected to the internet is growing, and growing fast.
+It used to be just computers — desktops, servers, and laptops — that were connected to the internet.
+Now almost everything has the potential to be online.
+From cars to door sensors and everything in between; there is now an untold number of devices with internet capabilities.

-According to some research there was over 6 billion connected devices in use worldwide at the end of 2016 and by 2020 that number will reach 20 billion.
+According to research, there were over seven billion connected devices in use worldwide at the end of 2016 and by the end of this year that number will reach 31 billion.
 The reason all these devices are being put online is so that they can send information into the cloud where it can be processed and then used in some useful manner.
 You want to control your thermostat from your phone?
 Easy!
-You want to have security cameras which you can check while you are away?
-OK, as you wish.
+You want security cameras that you can check while you are away?
+Okay, as you wish.

-However there is one problem with all of this connectivity, the link flows in two directions.
-If a device can send data up into the cloud, then also it can be contacted from the cloud, in fact many IoT devices are designed specifically so that they can be managed and used from the Internet.
+There is one problem with all of this connectivity: the link flows in two directions.
+If a device can send data up into the cloud, then also it can be contacted from the cloud.
+In fact, many IoT devices are designed specifically so that they can be managed and used from the internet.
 And this is where the issue of security arises.
-If a hacker can control IoT devices then chaos ensues.
+If a hacker can control IoT devices, then chaos ensues.
 Sounds like a major IoT security nightmare, right?

-And that is what we saw last year when cyber-criminals launched a distributed denial of service (DDoS) attack on Dyn, a DNS provider for Twitter, SoundCloud, Spotify, Reddit and others.
-A DDoS attack aims to disrupt Internet services (like websites) so that users can’t access them.
+And that is what we saw way back in 2016 when cyber-criminals launched a distributed denial of service (DDoS) attack on Dyn, a DNS provider for Twitter, SoundCloud, Spotify, Reddit, and others.
+A DDoS attack aims to disrupt internet services (like websites) so that users can’t access them.
 This brings frustration for the users and potential financial loss for the website.
-The reasons these attacks are “distributed” is because they use multiple (like thousands or tens of thousands) of computers across the world in a coordinated attack.
-Traditionally these computers have been Windows desktop PCs which have been infected with malware.
-At the right time the malware is activated and the PC joins a “botnet”, a network of remote machines (bots), which stage the attack.
+We call these attacks “distributed” because they use multiple (like thousands or tens of thousands) computers across the world in a coordinated attack.
+Traditionally, these computers have been Windows desktop PCs that have been infected with malware.
+At the right time, the malware is activated and the PC joins a “botnet,” which is a network of remote machines (bots) that stage the attack.

-DDoS attacks aren’t new, however there was something very special about the attack on Dyn, this one was launched not via PCs, but via connected devices like DVR security cameras or network-attached storage devices.
-According to security expert Brian Krebs a piece of malware has been developed which scans the Internet for IoT devices and tries to connect to those devices.
-If a device allows some kind of simple access using factory default username & passwords then the malware connects and inserts a malicious payload.
+DDoS attacks aren’t new, but there was something very special about the attack on Dyn.
+It was launched not via PCs, but via connected devices like DVR security cameras or network-attached storage devices.
+According to security expert Brian Krebs, a piece of malware has been developed that scans the internet for IoT devices and tries to connect to those devices.
+If a device allows some kind of simple access, using factory default username & passwords, then the malware connects and inserts a malicious payload.

 The DDoS attack on Dyn was in 2016.
 Have things changed since then?
-Yes and no. In March 2017, Dahua, a leading maker of Internet enabled security cameras and digital video recorders was forced to shipped a series of software updates to close a gaping security hole in many of its products.
+Yes and no. In March 2017, Dahua, a leading maker of internet-enabled security cameras and digital video recorders, was forced to ship a series of software updates to close a gaping security hole in many of its products.
 The vulnerability allows an attacker to bypass the login process and gain remote, direct control over the systems.
 So the good news is that Dahua actually shipped a software update.
-However the bad news is that flaw which prompted the need for an update is described as embarrassingly simple.
+However, the bad news is that the flaw which prompted the need for an update is described as embarrassingly simple.

 And here we get to the crux of the matter.
-Way too many connected devices (like millions of them) grant access over the Internet using either a default username & password, or by using an authentication system that can be easily bypassed.
-Although IoT devices tend to be “small” we mustn’t forget they are still computers.
-They have processors, software and hardware and are vulnerable to malware just like a laptop or desktop.
+Way too many connected devices (like millions of them) grant access over the internet using either a default username and password, or by using an authentication system that can be easily bypassed.
+Although IoT devices tend to be “small,” we mustn’t forget they are still computers.
+They have processors, software, and hardware, and are vulnerable to malware just like a laptop or desktop.

 One of the characteristics of the IoT market is that these “smart” devices often need to be cheap, at the consumer end at least.
-Adding Internet connectivity is a selling point, maybe a gimmick, but certainly a unique proposition.
-However adding that connectivity isn’t just about running Linux (or an RTOS) on a processor and then adding some web services.
-Done correctly the devices need to be secure.
-Now adding security isn’t hard, but it is an extra cost.
-The foolishness of a short term view is that skipping the security makes the product cheaper, however in many cases it can make it more expensive.
+Adding internet connectivity is a selling point, maybe a gimmick, but certainly a unique proposition.
+However, adding that connectivity isn’t just about running Linux (or an RTOS) on a processor and then adding some web services.
+Done correctly, the devices need to be secure.
+Now, adding IoT security isn’t hard, but it is an extra cost.
+The foolishness of a short-term view is that skipping the security makes the product cheaper, but in many cases it can make it more expensive.

 Take the example of the Jeep Cherokee.
 Charlie Miller and Chris Valasek famously hacked the Jeep Cherokee using a remotely exploitable vulnerability.
 They told Jeep about the problems but Jeep ignored them.
-What Jeep actually thought of Miller and Valasek’s research is unknown, however not much was actually done about.
-However once the details of the hack were made public then Jeep was forced to recall over a million vehicles to fix the software, which apparently cost the company billions of dollars.
+What Jeep actually thought of Miller and Valasek’s research is unknown, but not much was actually done about it.
+However, once the details of the hack were made public then Jeep was forced to recall over a million vehicles to fix the software, which apparently cost the company billions of dollars.
 It would have been much cheaper to do the software right in the first place.

-In the case of the IoT devices used to launch the Dyn attack, the cost of the security failures isn’t being borne by the manufacturers, but by companies like Dyn and Twitter etc.
+In the case of the IoT devices used to launch the Dyn attack, the cost of the security failures isn’t being borne by the manufacturers, but by companies like Dyn and Twitter.